A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models: Introduction

-This work has two main objectives: firstly, we aim to propose a modified spatial+ approach to fit spatial models alleviating spatial confounding in a single step process.
-This approach eliminates the need to separately fit spatial models for the covariates.
+This work has two main objectives: firstly, we aim to propose a modified spatial+ approach that alleviates spatial confounding eliminating the need for separately fitting spatial models for the covariates.
 Secondly, we seek to estimate the latent correlations between several responses.
 To deal with these two goals we use M-models incorporating the modified spatial+ method that offer a tailored approach by accommodating the inclusion of distinct covariates for each individual response.
 Moreover, these models provide the necessary flexibility to effectively address spatial confounding for each response.
 To illustrate the procedure, we analyse crimes against women, rapes and dowry deaths, in the districts of Uttar Pradesh in 2011 and we assess their relationship with some sociodemographic covariates.
 To examine how well our proposal recovers the fixed effects and the correlations between crimes, we have simulated several scenarios under spatial confounding.
 The data generating model includes one observed covariate that has a distinct regression coefficient for each individual response and additional variability.
-Model fitting and inference is carried out from a full Bayes approach, usingsintegrated nested Laplace approximations \citep{Rue2009}.
+Model fitting and inference is carried out from a full Bayes approach, using integrated nested Laplace approximations~\citep{Rue2009}.

 The rest of the article is organized as follows.
-In Section 2 we present the modified spatial+ to fit spatial models (univariate or multivariate) in a one-step procedure.
+In Section 2, we introduce a simplified spatial+ approach for fitting spatial models (univariate or multivariate) without the need to fit a separate spatial model to the covariate.
 Section 3 reviews the multivariate spatial models making emphasis on the M-models.
 Section 4 discusses some model implementation details and identifiability constraints.
 In Section 5 we use the procedures to analyse two crimes against women, rape and dowry death, in Uttar Pradesh, India, in the year 2011.
 Section 6 presents an exhaustive simulation study.
 Finally, the paper ends with a discussion.